EnricoLB/Batara-cinerea-workflow/README.md

 ---

-## Citation
+%## Citation

-If you use this code, please cite:
+%If you use this code, please cite:

-> Breviglieri, E. L. & Cavarzere Júnior, V. A. (2025).
+%> Breviglieri, E. L. & Cavarzere Júnior, V. A. (2025).
 Avian visual model
-> and vocal machine learning help clarify species limits in the Giant
+%> and vocal machine learning help clarify species limits in the Giant
-> Antshrike (Aves, Thamnophilidae). *[Journal name]*.
+%> Antshrike (Aves, Thamnophilidae). *[Journal name]*.

 ---